For 200 years, we have collected, stewarded and disseminated art and music in Bergen.

 The West Norway Museum of Decorative Art was established in 1887, with Bergen Crafts and Industry Association as its initator.

 The museum’s intention was to show the public some of the best items produced at the time to stimulate the general public’s taste.
-Promoting your own nation’s industrial art was something that was happening all over Europe at the time.
+Promoting your own nation’s decorative arts was something that was happening all over Europe at the time.

 In 1896, Bergen Visual Arts Museum and West Norway Museum of Decorative Art moved into the Permanent Exhibition Building, also called “Permanenten”, together with Bergen Fine Art Association and the Norwegian Fisheries Museum.